Mental Health and Conduct Disorder

 What Is the Outlook for Children With Conduct Disorder?

 If your child is displaying symptoms of conduct disorder, it is very important that you seek help from a qualified doctor.
 A child or teen with conduct disorder is at risk for developing other mental disorders as an adult if left untreated.
-These include antisocial personality disorder, mood or anxiety disorders, and substance use disorders.
+These include antisocial and other personality disorders, mood or anxiety disorders, and substance use disorders.

 Children with conduct disorder are also at risk for school-related problems, such as failing or dropping out, substance abuse, legal problems, injuries to self or others due to violent behavior, sexually transmitted diseases, and suicide.
 Treatment outcomes can vary greatly, but early intervention may help to reduce the risk for incarcerations, mood disorders, and the development of other comorbidities such as substance abuse.